Best Black-Owned Bookstores in Chicago 2026

 Neighborhood: West Town

 This nonprofit bookstore and gallery space knows the power of reading to unite and inform.
 “Reading is a form of resistance against ignorance and apathy,” the website reads.
 The knowledgeable, friendly staff are the kind of people that love books as much you and could chat with you for hours about your latest reads—and in fact, that’s exactly what happened to me.
-Sadly, just months after opening the first bookstore on Mag Mile, owner Danielle Moore announced the store was shutting its doors, and that the West Town location would be closing for good just after Independent Bookstore Day in April 2025.

 Da Book Joint

 Owned by the delightful mother-daughter duo Courtney and Verlean, Da Book Joint focuses on growing literacy and positive engagement with youth.
 Collections focus on literature by Black authors, and from hosting brunches and author talks to partnering with Read & Run Chicago on our Book Club Run of Becoming in May 2024, the owners also value creating community.
-Previously based in Bronzeville’s Boxville, Da Book Joint joined forces with Stoviink Creatives in late 2024 to launch Pen & Paper, a new space in Jackson Park Highlands to inspire literacy, wellness, and creativity.
+Previously based in Bronzeville’s Boxville, Da Book Joint joined forces with Stoviink Creatives in late 2024 to launch Pen & Paper, a new space in South Shore to inspire literacy, wellness, and creativity.
 In short, according to the owners, it’s a literary lounge.
 Sounds like our kind of cozy place!

 Call & Response Books